cannatag/ldap3/docs/manual/source/bind.rst

 SASL
 ----

 Three SASL mechanisms are currently implemented in the ldap3 library: EXTERNAL, DIGEST-MD5 and GSSAPI (Kerberos, via the gssapi package).
-Even if DIGEST-MD5 is **deprecated** and moved to historic (RFC6331, July 2011) because it is **"insecure and unsuitable for use in protocols"** (as stated by the RFC).
+DIGEST-MD5 is implemented even if it is **deprecated** and moved to historic (RFC6331, July 2011) because it is **"insecure and unsuitable for use in protocols"**
+(as stated by the RFC).

 To query the SASL mechanism available on the server you must read the information published by the server.
 The ldap3 library has a convenient way to do that::